 Most real estate agents will give you a free CMA during a listing consultation as a way to win your business and help you set a fair listing price for your home.

-To make sure your CMA is accurate and that you don't overprice or underprice your home, it's important to choose the right agent.
+To make sure your CMA is accurate and that you don't overprice or underprice your home, it's important to find the right agent.
 You want to go with a realtor who's highly qualified and knowledgeable about your local market.

-Clever can match you with top local agents from trusted brands like Century 21 and RE/MAX.
+Clever Real Estate can match you with top local agents from trusted brands like Century 21 and RE/MAX.
 You'll receive multiple hand-picked matches so you can compare your options and choose the agent with the best marketing plan and pricing strategy.

 In addition, Clever negotiates exclusive savings on your behalf.
 You'll pay just a 1.5% listing fee in exchange for guaranteed full service from a traditional agent.
 Try Clever for free and interview as many agents as you want until you find the right fit — or walk away at any time with no obligation!